hostmobility/documentation/docs/interfaces/mx4/digital_io.md

     - C61
 ---
 ## Overview
-Different platform support different parts of this list.
+Different parts of this list are available depending on the platform.
 Please consult the technical specification to find the supported IOs.

 ### List of IOs
 - digital-out-1-source